My New Tattoo Is Itchy—Can I Scratch It?

 - Lay a cool, damp cloth over the itchy area for a short amount of time.
 The coolness of the washcloth should take the angry, itchy, burning feeling away.
 To make it super cold, put it in the freezer for a few minutes first.

-- Hold a flat palm over the tattoo without moving it until the itch goes away.
+- Hold a flat palm over the spot without moving it until the itch goes away.

 If you have a trick to stop yourself scratching your itchy tattoo?
 We'd love to hear about it.
 Please write your tips in the comments section at the very bottom of this page for everyone to read.